Drewpiter39/Drew_Turgeon_226_Hash_Tree_Assignment/ReadMe.txt

 method.
 2. This method can vary in speed between 11 secs and 15 secs for both titles and quotes.
-3. This method does have a larger amoutn of collisions than the previous with 86815543 for titles and 98815944 for quotes.
+3. This method does have a larger amount of collisions than the previous with 86815543 for titles and 98815944 for quotes.
 4. Both of the sorting catagories including no wasted spaces.
 5. This method has the advantage of having no wasted space but is also slow and has a lot of collisons.

+Method 5: Double Hashing Probing
+1. This method has us look at the originally desired space that the numerical equivelent of the string would like to go into.
+In the event that we meet a collision it will them do a second type of hash to find the replacement spot.
+Thid method subsequently spreads out the collisions further.
+2. This method is much quicker that the previous averaging at about a second for both catagories.
+3. This method does a larger amount of collisions with 9162948 for titles and 6461822 for quotes.
+4. This method wastes 599 title spaces and 422 quote spaces.
+5. This method has the advantage of being quicker, but has the disadvantage of wasting a good amount of spaces and with a large amount of collisions.